ARCTraining/instructor-training/_episodes/02-practice-learning.md

 > ## Identify the Misconceptions
 >
-> Choose one wrong answer and write in the Etherpad what the misconception is associated with that wrong answer.
+> Choose one wrong answer and write in the shared document what the misconception is associated with that wrong answer.
 > This discussion should take about 10 minutes.
 >
 >> ## Solution